kaitumisuuringute-keskus/mist/README.md

 [![Join the chat at https://gitter.im/Hydrospheredata/mist](https://badges.gitter.im/Hydrospheredata/mist.svg)](https://gitter.im/Hydrospheredata/mist?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Fork
+This fork is mainly created to support Spark 3.0.
+For other changes, it has:

+- Artifact sizes can be up to 1GB
+- Is built on Hadoop 3.2, as earlier versions had issues with AWS S3
+- Is built having Fargate and AWS ECS in mind

+## Mist
 [Hydrosphere](http://hydrosphere.io) Mist is a serverless proxy for Spark cluster.
 Mist provides a new functional programming framework and deployment model for Spark applications.